bryantjandra/bryantjandra/README.md

 ## 📖 About me

-- **Experienced Software Engineer** with experience across Backend, Frontend, Fullstack, and Data Engineering.
+- **Experienced Software Engineer** with experience across **Backend, Frontend, Fullstack, and Data Engineering**.
 Interested in Artificial Intelligence, Large Language Models (LLMs), and entrepreneurial ventures.

-- **Final Year** Computer Science + Statistics Undergraduate at the National University of Singapore (NUS), **graduating in May 2026**.
+- **Final Year Computer Science + Statistics** Undergraduate at the National University of Singapore (NUS), **graduating in May 2026**.
 Recognized on the Dean’s List (Top 5% of cohort) for academic excellence.

 - I thrive in collaborative, entrepreneurial environments, where I can step outside my comfort zone, apply creative problem-solving, and build reliable, high-impact software that makes a difference.